-We operate in the approximately \$850 million annual U.S. market for MDRO-screening and testing for hospital acquired infections.
-Our initial focus is the U.S. hospital market where there are approximately 5,000 hospitals and a potential market opportunity of 6 million tests annually for our

-Acuitas MDRO Gene Test.
-According to AHA Hospitals Statistics, 2011, there are 1,395 acute care hospitals in the U.S. with 200 or more beds that are candidates for weekly screening of the approximately 20% of patients who are at high risk for MDRO colonization or infection.
-There are also 290 long term acute care hospitals where we believe all patients are candidates for bi-weekly screening.
-We believe the high-risk MDRO testing market opportunity in the U.S. is approximately \$400 million.
-The trend toward consolidated health systems is resulting in the combination of small and mid-sized hospitals into large health systems that are the initial targets for our test and informatics products.
+We operate in the approximately \$800 million annual U.S. market for screening and testing for hospital acquired infections.
+Our initial focus is the U.S. hospital market where there are approximately 6,000 hospitals and a potential market opportunity of 7 million tests annually for our Acuitas MDRO Gene Test.
+We estimate that approximately 25% of patients are high risk and candidates for our test in the 500 hospitals with more than 350 beds; and approximately 20% of patients are high risk and services, in the 1,000 hospitals with between 150 and 350 beds.
+The trend towards consolidated health systems is combining these two segments into large health systems that are the initial targets for our test and informatics solutions.
 A typical large health system could have more than \$4 billion in annual revenue, a central hospital with more than 400 beds and 6-8 smaller hospitals and long-term care facilities.
-These large health systems have started to centralize their microbiology lab testing, making them an attractive target market for us.
+These large health systems have started to centralize their microbiology lab testing, making them an attractive target market for OpGen.

 The trend towards forming accountable care organizations, or ACOs, is expected to increase the focus on reducing length of stay and the overall cost of hospital procedures.
 Since HAIs result in increased costs of approximately \$24,000 per affected patient, we anticipate ACOs will be particularly receptive to our MDRO management solutions.
-According to Diagnostic Kit-second edition, March 2014 by Cowen & Co., the MRSA surveillance testing market and C. difficile testing market in the U.S. are approximately \$300 million and \$150 million, respectively.